Thierry Alibert

-Thierry Alibert is a professional rugby league referee.
+Thierry Alibert was a professional rugby league referee.

-Alibert is a full-time professional referee, under jurisdiction from the Rugby Football League, and currently takes charge of Super League games, as well as selected Challenge Cup and international games as one of the Rugby Football League's Full Time Match Officials.
+Alibert was a full-time professional referee, under jurisdiction from the Rugby Football League, and took charge of Super League games, as well as selected Challenge Cup and international games as one of the Rugby Football League's Full Time Match Officials.
 Alibert got his opportunity to step up to full-time professionalism with the return of the referee Ashley Klein to his native Australia.

 He has refereed in two Rugby League World Cup group matches, in 2000 and 2008.
 He was put forward as a neutral referee for the Four Nations match between England and Australia on 31 October 2009.
 However, the Australian Rugby League stated their desire for a more experienced referee, and the match was officiated upon by England's Steve Ganson.

+Alibert stepped down from super league in 2013.